Chris Brown Admits To Being A Stalker In Now-Deleted Instagram Video

 “Team breezy I know y’all waiting!
 Coming sooner than you think!
 MOVIE ALERT!!!”

 Chris Brown’s upcoming documentary is going to focus on the “Turn Up The Music” singer’s legal troubles and how he manages never to give up.
-In the trailer, such worldwide recognizable figures as singer Usher and former boxer Mike Tyson could be seen.
+In the trailer, such world-wide recognizable figures as singer Usher and former boxer Mike Tyson could be seen.

 It’s expected that Usher and Tyson are far from the only celebrities to make cameos in Chris Brown’s upcoming documentary.